-- · Risks Related to Our Limited Operating History, Financial Condition, and Capital Requirements - o Health pandemics or epidemics, including the current outbreak of COVID-19. - History of losses. - o Our need for substantial additional financing to achieve our goals. - o Limited resources and difficulties related to prioritizing drug candidate development. - o Indebtedness could restrict our operations and make us more vulnerable to adverse economic conditions. - Our debt agreements contain restrictions that limit our flexibility in operating our business.
+- Risks Related to Our Limited Operating History, Financial Condition, and Capital Requirements - We have been and may continue to be affected by health pandemics or epidemics, including the current outbreak of COVID-19, or emergence of other infectious diseases. - We are a clinical-stage biotechnology company with no products approved or authorized for sale and history of losses and we will need substantial additional financing to achieve our goals. - We are dependent on reimbursable financial advances and non-reimbursable subsidies from French government. - We have limited resources and may face challenges related to prioritizing drug candidate development. - Our indebtedness could restrict our operations and make us more vulnerable to adverse economic conditions.

-· Risks Related to Our Business
+Risks Related to Our Business